lexman/tuttle/doc/tutorial_errors.md

 So ``tuttle` refused to run...
 Well, we haven't changed anything in the code, so why would the issue be fixed ?

-The good way is to have a proper fix in the tuttlefile.
-Actually, the doc says the coor must be set on the same line that the plot :
+The good way is to have a proper fix in to investigate, find the error change the tuttlefile accordingly.
+Actually, the plot`doc says the color must be set on the same lin that the plot :

     file://characters_count.png <- file://characters_count.dat
         gnuplot <<$script$
         set terminal png
         set output "characters_count.png"
-        plot "characters_count.dat" using 2: xtic(1) with histeps linecolor "green"
+        plot "characters_count.dat" using 2: xtic(1) with histogram linecolor "green"
         $script$

 `tuttlle run` :